-Section 22.2 - Scheduling and Approval.
+Section 23.2 - Scheduling and Approval.
 All vacation leave must be scheduled through and authorized by the Chief (or designee).
 Members may take their vacation leave in increments of two (2) hours, provided, however, that a minimum of forty (40) hours must be taken on a consecutive hour basis each year of employment.
 The forty (40) hour block assignment of vacation shall be based upon requests submitted during the first week of February of each year.
 These requests will be considered on the basis of classification seniority with due regard for the anticipated needs of the Department.
-Approved forty (40) hour vacation blocks will not be cancelled except for an emergency.
-For purposes of this section, an emergency includes both those instances where the Chief (or designee) or Mayor declare a present emergency and those verifiable instances of serious injury or illness to an employee or his family as defined in Section 24.1.
+Approved 40-hour vacation blocks will not be cancelled except for an emergency.
+For purposes of this section, an emergency includes both those instances where the Chief (or designee) or Mayor declare a present emergency and those verifiable instances of serious injury or illness to an employee or his family as defined in Section 25.1.

-Section 22.3 - Probationary Employees.
-First year probationary employees shall accrue vacation leave as set forth in Section 21.4 and shall be eligible for forty (40) hours of vacation leave during the second six (6) months of the probationary period.
-The consecutive hour requirement of Section 22.2 shall not apply to probationary employees.
+Section 23.3 - Probationary Employees.
+First year probationary employees shall accrue vacation leave as set forth in Section 23.1 and shall be eligible for forty (40) hours of vacation leave during the second six (6) months of the probationary period.
+The consecutive hour requirement of Section 23.2 shall not apply to probationary employees.

-Section 22.4 - Vacation Pay Upon Separation.
+Section 23.4 - Vacation Pay Upon Separation.
 A member who concludes employment with the City in good standing shall be entitled to compensation at his current rate of pay for all accrued and unused vacation leave to his credit at the time of retirement.
 Should a member die while in paid status, any accrued but unused vacation leave shall be paid in lump sum to the member's surviving spouse or otherwise to the estate of the deceased.

-Section 22.5 - Vacation Leave Conversion.
-An employee may convert (e.g. cash out) up to forty (40) hours of vacation leave on a rolling twelve (12) month basis to cash on a 1:1 ratio of leave to cash if, and only if, the employee has utilized less than sixty-five (65) hours of sick leave that is not supported by a physician's certificate, during the preceding twelve (12) months prior to such request, and has met the consecutive hour utilization requirement set forth in Section 22.2.
+Section 23.5 - Annual Conversion.
+An employee may convert up to forty (40) hours of vacation leave to cash on a 1:1 ratio of leave to cash if, and only if, the employee has utilized less than forty-five (45) hours of sick leave that is not supported by a physician's certificate, during the calendar year and has met the consecutive hour utilization requirement set forth in Section 23.2.